VS

 When is Martin vs Davies?

-The fight would take place over 12 rounds in the Super Lightweight division, which means the weight limit would be 140 pounds (10 stone or 63.5 KG).
+The fight would take place over 12 rounds in the Super Lightweight division, which means the weight limit would be 140 pounds (10 stone or 63.5 kg).

 Martin vs Davies stats

-Sandor Martin is the younger man by 2 years, at 30 years old.
+Sandor Martin is the younger man by 1 year, at 32 years old.

 Martin has a height advantage of 1 inch over Davies.
-Despite this, Davies has 2-inch reach advantage.
+Despite this, Davies has a 2-inch reach advantage.

 Sandor Martin fights out of the southpaw stance, while Ohara Davies is an orthodox fighter.